-If you’ve currently only got a three-door car or a small hatchback you’re probably thinking about switching to a larger family car with five doors to make getting the Maxi-Cosi child seat in and out easier and if your car isn’t the most reliable it’s definitely worth updating it ahead of the dash to the maternity ward.
-Whether you’ve already got a vehicle and are looking to sell or trade it in for a family car or need to buy your first family car from scratch, we’ve got some ideas about how to choose the right one and budget for it.
+If you’ve currently only got a three-door car or a small hatchback you’re probably thinking about switching to a larger family car with five doors to make getting the Maxi-Cosi child seat in and out easier.
+And if your car isn’t the most reliable it’s definitely worth updating it ahead of the dash to the maternity ward.
+Whether you’re on the lookout for your first family car, or are planning to sell or trade in your current runaround for one, we’ve got some tips about how to choose the right one and budget for it.

-Work out whether you prefer to budget electronically or on paper and then get all your current outgoings written down.
+Work out whether you prefer to budget online or on paper and then log all your current outgoings.
 Detail everything you spend each month and don’t forget things like house insurance that you might pay in one off sums annually.
 This will show you how much spare cash you have each month.